 - Fiction is illegal in Interesting Times's Agatean Empire.

-- In the book Hard-Boiled Wonderland, the one and only rule in The Town is "no shadows", as in they cut off your shadow before you're allowed in.
+- In the book Hard-Boiled Wonderland and the End of the World, the one and only rule in The Town is "no shadows", as in they cut off your shadow before you're allowed in.
 Of course this also takes away your mind so they really don't need any other rules to maintain order.

-- In the very first Sword of Truth book, the Evil Overlord and Big Bad outlaws fire.
+- In the very first Sword of Truth book, the Evil Overlord and Big Bad has recently outlawed fire.
 In a quasi-medieval society, just as winter's about to set in.
-This stems from when he was horrifically burned by Wizard's Fire as a child, but that doesn't make it any less crazy.
-One wonders how they make bread and smith metal in his kingdom.
+This stems from when he was horrifically burned by Wizard's Fire as a child, but that doesn't make it any less crazy, and the main characters note that this will lead to widespread death.
+The Big Bad, of course, plans to either become a god or destroy the world by the first of Winter — his chosen Doomsday spell comes with a time limit — and so doesn't care about the lingering effects.

 - No chocolate!
 (Bootleg by Alex Shearer, which was also made into a TV series, a manga and an anime.)

-- And a Star Trek: Enterprise novel "A Secret of Fazi" features a society where any spontaneity is regarded as barbaric.
+- And a Star Trek: Enterprise novel "By The Book" features a society where any spontaneity is regarded as barbaric.
 Justified because they share the planet with Hipons, a Giant Spider race whose thoughts alone can Mind Rape you and the only protection is to have your mind as orderly as possible.
+It eventually turns out that the Hipons weren't doing this on purpose, and the Enterprise crew eventually figure out a workaround.

 - Ayn Rand's Anthem is set in a collectivist society where the words "I, me, my, mine," and "ego" are forbidden.
 Speaking those words is a crime punishable by death.